Skip to main content

 How much does identity theft insurance cost?

-Identity theft insurance is very affordable—typically $25-$60 per year when added as an endorsement to your homeowners or renters policy.
-Standalone policies with more comprehensive coverage may cost $100-$350 per year, depending on coverage limits and services included.
+Identity theft insurance is generally one of the more affordable coverages, especially when added as an endorsement to your homeowners or renters policy.
+Standalone policies with broader coverage cost more, depending on coverage limits and services included.
+Contact our office at 585-657-6101 or schedule a consultation for pricing specific to your situation.

 Does homeowners insurance cover identity theft?

 Standard homeowners insurance does not cover identity theft.
-However, most insurers offer identity theft protection as an optional endorsement that can be added to your existing policy for a small additional premium—often less than $5 per month.
+However, most insurers offer identity theft protection as an optional endorsement that can be added to your existing policy for a small additional premium.

 Does identity theft insurance reimburse stolen money?